North Carolina A&T State University: 1970s to present

 In 2011, Martin began implementation of "A&T Preeminence 2020," a groundbreaking strategic plan that set ambitious goals for the university in enrollment, research funding, diversity, academic quality and more.
 As the plan took root, N.C.
 A&T began a remarkable evolution that saw it become the nation's largest HBCU in 2014, a position it has held ever since.
-In 2018, it became America's top-ranked public HBCU by U.S. News & World Report magazine, and in 2019, it moved into the numerical rankings of national research universities for the first time in A&T's history.
+In 2018, it became America's top-ranked public HBCU by U.S. News & World Report, and in 2019, it moved into the numerical rankings of national research universities for the first time in A&T's history.
 Martin oversaw creation of a new strategic plan in 2018, "A&T Preeminence: Taking the Momentum to 2023."
 This plan established a new set of growth goals relative to A&T's mission as a doctoral research university, including expansion of A&T's research programs and increasing the size of the student body to 14,000.

 In 2020, MacKenzie Scott donated $45 million to North Carolina A&T which is the second largest single gift in the university's history.
 In 2025, she donated an additional $63 million which is the largest single gift in the university's history.

+In 2025, The Price of Excellence, a short documentary examining the historical underfunding of NC A&T and land-grant HBCUs more broadly, was produced by The Century Foundation with support from The Kresge Foundation.
+It was filmed entirely on the NC A&T campus and premiered at the Congressional Black Caucus Foundation's Annual Legislative Conference on September 25, 2025.